 Our teacher/student ratio is approximately 14:1, and our maximum class size is 20.
 We believe this emphasis helps our teachers both know their students well and give each student the attention he deserves.

 We carry very low debt levels because we don’t have the luxury of unlimited resources.
 One of our strategic priorities is to cover 97% of our expenses by tuition revenue.
-The remainder is covered by our annual fundraising activities: Annual Fund Campaign, Scholarship Golf Tournament, and Auction.
+The remainder is covered by our annual fundraising activities: Annual Fund Campaign and Benefit Dinner.
 Our per student cost to operate is approximately 1/3 of that of the local public system and includes our capital costs for buildings, etc.

 Most people note our uniforms and academic setting when they first visit the school.
 As a classical Christian school, our methodology and content is unique.
 Used in American schools until the early 20th century and still in use in preparatory schools and overseas, the classical system departs from modern methods, but has years of demonstrated success.
 Why?
 Primarily because it takes students further, faster, and with more depth than other forms of education.